tkwoodstock/Nand2Tetris/README.md

 ## Project 10 - Code Compiler Part 1: Syntax Analysis
-* JackAnalyser.py takes a file or directory as an argument and translates each ".jack" file into a ".xml" file
+* JackAnalyser.py takes a file or directory as an argument and translates each ".jack" file into a ".xml" file in a top-down parse tree approach
 * The result is acheived with three classes: JackAnalyser, JackTokeniser, and CompilationEngine
     * JackAnalyser: Defines keywords, creates blank xml files for output, instanciates JackTokeniser and Compilation Engine
     * JackTokeniser: Reads input jack file character by character, parses into grouped collections of characters that satisfy the "token" definition, stored in a list